alvynah/pizza-grub/README.md

 INPUTS
 1. Name
 2. Mobile Phone Number
-3. Email
+3. Location

 BEHAVIOUR

-User inputs name,phone number and email then clicks on the submit button.On submit,validation is done first,then a message acknowledging the reciept of the message indicating the total price,and phone number is outputted as an alert.
+User inputs name,phone number and location then clicks on the submit button.On submit,validation is done first,then a message acknowledging the reciept of the message indicating the total price,and phone number is outputted as an alert.

 OUTPUTS